mcdonagj/Tiptabs/README.md

         * [DONE] Use AngularJS to control form creation and population.
         * [WIP] Convert Flask code to FlaskS3 references for easier implementations with AWS S3.

-5. Use Swagger, an API / API framework, to create an API for interacting with the International Tip Calculator.
+5. Use Swagger, an API / API framework, to create an API for interacting with Tiptabs.
     * [WIP] Framework Source: https://swagger.io/tools/swagger-ui/

 6. Create a user database using a MongoDB Docker container.